Patty’s Girl Bow

 TOTT Hair Bow Instructions.

 I started out with the Pink Solid Grosgrain and did a 4″ bow with 8 loops.
+To make 8 loops, I made 9 marks in my ribbon instead of just 7.

 The next layer was the Apple Solid Grosgrain at 4″ with 8 loops.